mCii/smart-parking-iot/README.md

+# Smart Parking iot

-This is a smart parking IOT project.
+This project is an implementation of a smart parking using arduino technology.

-The python script will read data from serial and insert data in MYSQL.
+### Technologies

+This project uses a number of open source projects to work properly:

+* [Mysql] - database
+* [Python] - scripting language
+* [Arduino] - Open-source electronic prototyping platform

+### How to use this project ?

-This file will be updated ...
+This file will be updated soon.